jinoantony/gatsby-blog/src/pages/php/2019-12-01-how-arrow-functions-can-improve-your-code/index.md

 ## Syntax

-Ok, lets start by analysing the syntax for arrow function.
+Ok, let's start by analysing the syntax for arrow function.

 ```php
 fn($arg) => $arg